Untangling Selberg from the Wilson spool: 1-loop determinants and trace formulae in (A)dS$_{3}$: 1-loop determinants in AdS : review

 \subsection{Wilson spool}

 The Wilson spool relies on the Chern--Simons formulation of gravity \cite{Achucarro:1987vz,Witten:1988hc} (see, e.g., Appendix A of \cite{Bourne:2024ded} for a review).
 In this formalism, the topological nature of gravity in three dimensions allows the metric $g_{\mu\nu}$ (expressed in terms of vielbeins $e_\mu^a$ and spin connections $\omega_\mu^{ab}$) to be entirely recast in terms of gauge connections, $a_L$ and $a_R$.
-Specifically, the background gauge connections associated with the Euclidean BTZ black hole (\ref{eq:EucBTZmetricBL}) are~\cite{Gutperle:2011kf}\footnote{Here we consider the $SO(2,2)$ Chern-Simons reformulation of Lorentzian AdS$_{3}$ gravity, as opposed to the $SL(2,\mathbb{C})$ Chern-Simons formulation of Euclidean AdS$_{3}$ gravity.
-Notably, connections (\ref{eq:BTZholonomies}) are the Euclideanized background gauge connections that build the \emph{Lorentzian} BTZ geometry.
-Since we focus on applications to $1$-loop partition functions, we will always work in Euclidean signature.}
+Specifically, the background gauge connections associated with the Euclidean BTZ black hole (\ref{eq:EucBTZmetricBL}) are~\cite{Gutperle:2011kf}\footnote{Note that connections (\ref{eq:BTZholonomies}) are the Euclideanized background gauge connections that build the \emph{Lorentzian} BTZ geometry.
+Since we focus on applications to $1$-loop partition functions, we will always work in Euclidean signature.
+For simplicity we choose to work with the $SO(2,2)$ Chern-Simons reformulation of Lorentzian AdS$_{3}$ gravity analytically continued to Euclidean, as opposed to starting from the $SL(2,\mathbb{C})$ Chern-Simons formulation of Euclidean AdS$_{3}$ gravity, to avoid subtleties that arise with a complex gauge group.}

 Here, $L_0,L_\pm$ (and barred versions) are generators of $\mathfrak{sl}(2,\mathbb{R})$.
 The full gauge group $SO(2,2) \simeq\text{SL}(2,\mathbb{R})_L \times \text{SL}(2,\mathbb{R})_R$ is nothing other than the isometry group of the (Lorentzian) spacetime.